hirememorey/nba-lineup-optimizer/docs/implementation_guide.md

 **Recent Update**: A comprehensive investigation into the 7 missing canonical metrics has been completed.
 6 of 7 metrics have been identified and sourced, with implementation recommendations documented in `docs/metric_investigation_summary.md`.

+**Latest Enhancement**: Added robust wingspan data integration and shot metrics calculation with silent failure detection and dependency management.
+The pipeline now includes all missing metrics with production-ready error handling.

 ## Key Features Implemented

 ### 1. Cache-First Development Architecture